vfarcic/devops24/manuscript/04-helm.md

     rollout status deploy tiller-deploy
 ```

 We used `helm init` to create the server component called `tiller`.
 Since our cluster uses RBAC and all the processes require authentication and permissions to communicate with Kube API, we added `--service-account tiller` argument.
-It'll attach the ServiceAccount the the `tiller` Pod.
+It'll attach the ServiceAccount to the `tiller` Pod.

 The latter command waits until the Deployment is rolled out.

 We could have specified `--tiller-namespace` argument to deploy it to a specific Namespace.
 That ability will come in handy in one of the next chapters.
-For now, we omitted that argument so Tiller was installed in the `kube-system` Namespace.
+For now, we omitted that argument, so Tiller was installed in the `kube-system` Namespace.
 To be on the safe side, we'll list the Pods to confirm that it is indeed running.

 ```bash
 kubectl -n kube-system get pods